javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 - `thisArg` is the value of `this`.
 - `args` is a list of arguments.

-For example, let's recall `delay(f, ms)` decorator, that we did in the chapter <info:call-apply-decorators>.
+For example, let's recall `delay(f, ms)` decorator, that we did in the article <info:call-apply-decorators>.

-In that chapter we did it without proxies.
+In that article we did it without proxies.
 A call to `delay(f, ms)` returned a function that forwards all calls to `f` after `ms` milliseconds.

 Here's the previous, function-based implementation: